maemreyo/glean-vault/glean/10_Sources/Articles/Cam 19 Listening Test 02.md

 WOMAN: Oh, I see.
 Well, I'd love to come, [[20_Vocabulary/However|but]] I don't have a guitar.

-COLEMAN: Well, you can always buy a second-hand one.
+COLEMAN: Well, you can always buy a [[20_Vocabulary/second-hand|second-hand]] one.
 There's a website called 'The perfect instrument ' that sells all kinds of guitars, violins [[20_Vocabulary/In addition|and]] so on.
 I'm sure you'll find something there.

 ————————————–